Student

 Sociology

-Sociologists try to explain social processes and the consequences of people’s actions and relationships.
-They investigate power and gender relationships, the welfare state, social problems, education, working life, mass media, ethnic conflicts, youth cultures and lots more.
-Different methods are used for study these, such as questionnaires, interviews and participatory observations.
+Sociologists investigate power and gender relations, class and social inequality, the welfare state, social problems, sustainable development, etc. Various methods are used to study this, such as surveys, interviews, and participant observation.
 Sociology is a critical and reflective science that often provides new insights into phenomena that were previously taken for granted.

 Doctoral education